khushi-411/learnings/research_papers/02_bfloat16.md

 ### Introduction
 - Recent developments on architectures for GEMM and computing on low precision.
 - For inference and training: mixed precision technique.
-- Dtypes for computing in lower precision: fp16, $16$b int, bf16.
+- Dtypes for computing in lower precision: fp16, $16$ b int, bf16.
 - All these dtypes have $16$-bit input operands and $32$-bit accumulators for the computations.
 - **BFloat16**:
     - low precision storage format to reduce communication volumes of weights and activations.